Ludovic Chaker: Martial arts and yoga

 Ludovic Chaker was taught kung-fu by master Liang Chaoqun, a proponent of the Zi Ran Men or "natural style".
 He then joined the leadership of the French Wan Laisheng association and authored several publications devoted to the history of martial arts.
 Trained in India, he also taught traditional hatha yoga.

 Publications and interventions

+In 2025, he published a personal development book, Du Ninja au Yogi (From Ninja to Yogi), inspired by both Asian martial traditions and Indian philosophies related to yoga, in which he explores themes of personal balance, discipline, and inner quest.

 He regularly speaks in France and abroad on issues related to strategic affairs, the anticipation of emerging threats, and technological disruptions, in both academic and professional contexts.